-In the U.K. it is estimated that 1.2 million people live with COPD a year.
+In the U.K., it is estimated that 1.2 million people live with COPD every year.
 This is according to The British Lung Foundation.
-In addition, It is the second most common lung disease in the U.K. behind Asthma.
-According to BMJ Journals.
-With such a high prevalence in the U.K., it is good to know what COPD is, how it works, and how to treat or manage the disease.
+In addition, it is the second most common lung disease in the U.K. behind Asthma.
+With such a high prevalence in the U.K., it is useful to know what COPD is, how it works, and how to treat and manage this disease.

-COPD stands for chronic obstructive pulmonary disease.
-It is a disease that makes breathing difficult due to constricted airway passages inside the lung.
-It gets worse over time.
-COPD causes coughing with copious amounts of mucus, shortness of breath, wheezing, chest tightness, as well as other symptoms that make it difficult to live daily life.
+COPD stands for Chronic Obstructive Pulmonary Disease.
+This disease makes breathing difficult due to constricted airway passages inside the lung, gradually getting worse over time.
+COPD causes coughing with copious amounts of mucus, shortness of breath, wheezing, chest tightness, and other symptoms that make everyday difficult.

-COPD begins with increased coughing and progressively more phlegm with the coughing.
+COPD begins with increased coughing and, as time passes, more phlegm.
 You may feel tightness in your chest.
-You may experience coughing that wakes you up from sleep.
-As a result, you can feel tired when you wake up in the mornings, and you may become short of breath when going up steep inclines such as hills or stairs.
+You may experience coughing that wakes you from sleep.
+As a result, you may feel tired when you wake up, and you may experience shortness of breath when going up steep inclines such as hills or stairs.

-As COPD progresses, lung function worsens slowly until there is a crisis of symptoms that increases damage to the lungs.
-Doctors monitor COPD patients by following their symptoms, performing pulmonary function tests, and by treating diabetes and heart disease which are diseases associated with COPD.
+As COPD progresses, lung function slowly worsens until there is a crisis of symptoms that increases damage to the lungs.
+Doctors monitor COPD patients by following their symptoms, performing pulmonary function tests, and treating diabetes and heart disease, which are diseases associated with COPD.

 The severity of COPD is graded using a system called GOLD, which stands for the Global Initiative for Chronic Obstructive Lung Disease.
 There are four stages of COPD:

 The GOLD grading system is performed using spirometry, the main instrument for assessing the severity of COPD.
 Spirometry looks at the following four measures of lung function.

 - The amount of air someone can expel strenuously after a deep breath is taken.
 This is known as forced vital capacity (FVC).